Drug Utilization Review

-CMCS has reviewed the Opioid and Opioid-related Innovative Practices that the states submitted in their 2014 DUR Annual Reports.
+The Center for Medicaid and CHIP Services (CMCS) has reviewed the Opioid and Opioid-related Innovative Practices that the states submitted in their 2014 DUR Annual Reports.
 We want to share the useful information below on the activities states are performing to improve the quality of care and prudent delivery of their programs.
 Please note that the examples provided do not reflect all the different approaches that states may be using as these were submitted at state option.
 The detailed descriptions of specific state opioid-related sections were taken directly from the 2014 DUR reports submitted by the states.
 CMS did not edit the material submitted.

-Colorado, Delaware, California and Illinois have provided their opioid and opioid- related innovative practices.
+Colorado, Delaware, California and Illinois have provided their opioid and opioid-related innovative practices.

 More on the Opioid Epidemic

 Combatting the epidemic of opioid misuse, overdoses and addiction is the focus of a Department of Health and Human Services multipronged initiative.
-The initiative involves actions to improve opioid prescribing and risk mitigation strategies, increase the dissemination of overdose prevention education and expand use of naloxone (a prescription drug that reverses opioid overdoses) as well as access to substance use disorder (SUD) treatment, including medication assisted treatment for opioid use disorders.
+The initiative involves actions to improve opioid prescribing and risk mitigation strategies, increase the dissemination of overdose prevention education and expand use of naloxone (a prescription drug that reverses opioid overdoses) as well as access to substance use disorder treatment, including medication assisted treatment for opioid use disorders.

-In September of 2015, CMCS hosted a webinar to recommend that states review their preferred drug lists in conjunction with various resources (i.e. P&T committees, DUR Board) to ensure appropriate utilization of methadone.
+In September of 2015, CMCS hosted a webinar to recommend that states review their preferred drug lists in conjunction with various resources (that is, P&T committees, DUR Board) to ensure appropriate utilization of methadone.
 The webinar also clarified to State Medicaid program staff that many of the same measures used to ensure the appropriate use of methadone may be applied to any opioid to decrease the abuse or misuse of the drug, potentially decreasing opioid deaths.

 In January of 2016, CMCS issued an informational bulletin highlighting emerging best practices for preventing opioid-related harms.
 The bulletin described several Medicaid pharmacy benefit management strategies for mitigating prescription drug abuse, and discussed strategies to increase the provision of naloxone to reverse opioid overdose and reduce opioid-related overdose deaths.
 Wherever possible, the bulletin provided examples of strategies states can use to target the prescribing of methadone for pain relief, given the disproportionate share of opioid-related overdose deaths associated with methadone when used as a pain reliever.